alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 ![Tommy Smith scoring past Paul Gerrard](https://ourbaseballground.com/images/tommy-smith/goal.jpeg)

 The destruction was complete.
 It was a move that ended the game as a contest.
-Derby had the nerve to miss a penalty before Rasiak would pile the misery onto Forest with two instinctive goals in the second half.
+Derby had the nerve to miss a penalty, before Rasiak would memorably pile the misery onto Forest with two instinctive goals in the second half.

 ## Distant memories

 In my first year as a season ticket-holder, this was the first time that I had seen Derby play Forest live.
-Both the year and the game would set unfair expectations for what I would go onto see since.
+Both the year and the game would set unfair expectations for what I would go on to see afterwards.
 Only the next year, Derby would be back to simply avoiding relegation after having lost Rasiak and other key players.

 However, during the rest of 2004-2005, Derby continued to grow and finish an improbable 4th place, ahead of eventual playoff winners West